-You will find that a matte finish best suits posters that are full of detail but that uses a lot of dark colors.
+You will find that a matte finish best suits posters full of detail but that use a lot of dark colors.

 Black and White posters look great in matte, as do images shot on film.
 Gloss tends to be better for digital images.